Image Slider

 4. Nagahama Yamachan

-Nagahama Yamachan is known for having some of the best Hakata tonkotsu ramen around.
-The broth is light yet creamy, letting just the right amount of richness from the pork come through.
-On the tables, you will find pots of bright pink pickled ginger, pepper, and sesame which you can add to your ramen.
+Nagahama Yamachan is known for serving some of the best Hakata tonkotsu ramen.
+The broth is light yet creamy, allowing just the right amount of richness from the pork to shine through.
+On the tables, you’ll find pots of bright-pink pickled ginger, pepper, and sesame, which you can add to your ramen for extra flavor.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.